ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 - Like git, this command bundles the staged files into a single set of changes.
   - The `-m` flag provides a commit message detailing the changes
-  - If the commit is successful, you will see the a summary of the changes
+  - If the commit is successful, you will see a summary of the changes logged
 - As a reminder, the files that are committed to git are the FHIR metadata in META/ and the dvc entries in MANIFEST/, not the data files themselves
 - See `g3t commit --help` for more info